Monts de Venasque (Venasque hills) benefit from a great deal of sunshine on average, more than 300 days a year.

 This ensures the healthy development of the orchards as well as a consistent quality of the fruit.

-The fruit are always picked when fully ripe, and are consistent in colour and brilliance.
+The fruits are always picked when fully ripe, and are consistent in colour and brilliance.

 The harvest begins in mid-May and ends in early July.
 Burlat, an early-fruiting variety, comes first; followed by Summit (fleshy and heart-shaped), Van, and then Belge des Monts de Venasque towards the end of the season.

-Two famous Cherry Festival take place in June on the first Sunday of the month in Venasque and on the last Sunday in Malemort-du-Comtat.
+Two famous Cherry Festivals take place in June on the first Sunday of the month in Venasque and on the last Sunday in Malemort-du-Comtat.

 But in the season, you’ll find these cherries for sale on the stalls all over the markets of the region – indeed, all over Provence.
 Enjoy!